-Join Darrin Lile for an in-depth discussion in this video Creating the oil tank, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Creating the oil tank, part of Modeling a Motorcycle in Blender.

 - [Voiceover] Now for this tank here,…I think we can just begin with the cube…so I'll go ahead and just create a cube…and let's go to the side view and I'll hit the z key…for wire frame, and let's just move this into place.…Here we go.…Once again I'll just begin molding the cube…to get the basic shape of the object.…And then begin inserting edge loops to get more detail.…So I'll scale this down, tab into edit mode.…